-1. The meeting was opened at 10.10 a.m. on Monday, 16 January 2017, by Ms. Julia Pataki, Ambassador and Permanent Representative of Romania to the United Nations Environment Programme (UNEP) and Chair of the Committee of Permanent Representatives to UNEP.

-2. The meeting was attended by 84XXX participants representing 58XXX members, 5XXX participants representing 2XXX observers, 1XXX other entityies and 13XXX non-governmental organizations.
-The representative of Montenegro participated via videolink.

-3. The Chair welcomed the following new members to the Committee: Mr. Antoine Sivan, Ambassador and Permanent Representative of France; Ms. Angela Loi, Deputy Permanent Representative of Italy; Mr. Toshitsugu Uesawa, Ambassador and Permanent Representative of Japan; Mr. Nakari Mwanamvekha, Deputy High Commissioner and Permanent Representative and Charge d'Affaires of Malawi; Mr. El Mokhtar Ghambou, Ambassador and Permanent Representative of Morocco; Ms. Ana Maria Fanny Ruiz Aranbar, Honorary Consul of Peru and Special Liaison to UNEP; Mr. Chulpathmendra Dahanayake, High Commissioner and Permanent Representative of Sri Lanka; and Ms. Lori Peterson Dando, Permanent Representative of the United States of America.

-4. She bade farewell to the following departing members: Mr. Rémi Maréchaux, Ambassador and Permanent Representative of France; Mr. Andrea Marino, Deputy Permanent Representative of Italy; Mr. Tatsushi Terada, Ambassador and Permanent Representative of Japan; Mr. Perks M. Ligoya, High Commissioner and Permanent Representative of Malawi; Mr. Abdelilah Benryane, Ambassador and Permanent Representative of Morocco; Mr. Ibrahim Mohamed Al Abdulla, Ambassador and Permanent Representative of Qatar, Mr. Vadivel Krishnamoorthy, High Commissioner and Permanent Representative of Sri Lanka; and Ms. Kemilembe Salome Mutasa, UNEP Focal Point of the United Republic of Tanzania.
+- 1. The meeting was opened at 10.10 a.m. on Monday, 16 January 2017, by Ms. Julia Pataki, Ambassador and Permanent Representative of Romania to the United Nations Environment Programme (UNEP) and Chair of the Committee of Permanent Representatives to UNEP. - 2.
+The meeting was attended by 84 participants representing 58 members, 5 participants representing 2 observers, 1 other entity and 13 non-governmental organizations.
+The representative of Montenegro participated via videolink. - 3.
+The Chair welcomed the following new members to the Committee: Mr. Antoine Sivan, Ambassador and Permanent Representative of France; Ms. Angela Loi, Deputy Permanent Representative of Italy; Mr. Toshitsugu Uesawa, Ambassador and Permanent Representative of Japan; Mr. Nakari Mwanamvekha, Deputy High Commissioner and Permanent Representative and Charge d'Affaires of Malawi; Mr. El Mokhtar Ghambou, Ambassador and Permanent Representative of Morocco; Ms. Ana Maria Fanny Ruiz Aranbar, Honorary Consul of Peru and Special Liaison to UNEP; Mr. Chulpathmendra Dahanayake, High Commissioner and Permanent Representative of Sri Lanka; and Ms. Lori Peterson Dando, Permanent Representative of the United States of America. - 4.
+She bade farewell to the following departing members: Mr. Rémi Maréchaux, Ambassador and Permanent Representative of France; Mr. Andrea Marino, Deputy Permanent Representative of Italy; Mr. Tatsushi Terada, Ambassador and Permanent Representative of Japan; Mr. Perks M. Ligoya, High Commissioner and Permanent Representative of Malawi; Mr. Abdelilah Benryane, Ambassador and Permanent Representative of Morocco; Mr. Ibrahim Mohamed Al Abdulla, Ambassador and Permanent Representative of Qatar; Mr. Vadivel Krishnamoorthy, High Commissioner and Permanent Representative of Sri Lanka; and Ms. Kemilembe Salome Mutasa, UNEP Focal Point of the United Republic of Tanzania.